Peeja/vim-cdo/README.md

 `set hidden`

-Set hidden allows the buffers to stay open while `:cdo` makes changes to each file in the list.
+Set hidden allows the buffers to stay open while `:Cdo` makes changes to each file in the list.

 Credits